You are here

 Elissa Sampson, Visiting Scholar in Cornell's Jewish Studies program, is an urban geographer who studies how the past is actively used to create new spaces of migration, memory, heritage and activism.
 Her life-long interest in Jewish migration, re-diasporization and culture had been pursued in the Lower East Side, Brooklyn, Jerusalem, London and Paris prior to realizing Ithaca’s centrality to that map.

-Urban Geography, Migration, Immigration, Tourism Studies, Museum Studies, Lower East Side, Space, Place, Memory Studies, American Jewish History and Culture, Gentrification, Historical Preservation, Digital Humanities, Museum Studies, History of Geography; Practice of Genealogy; Digital Humanites, Anthropology of Breast Cancer Genetics; New York City Water Ecology and History
+Urban Geography, Migration, Immigration, Jewish Left-Wing Social Movements, Tourism Studies, Museum Studies, Lower East Side, Space, Place, Memory Studies, American Jewish History and Culture, Gentrification, Historical Preservation, Digital Humanities, History of Geography; Practice of Genealogy; Digital Humanities, Anthropology of Breast Cancer Genetics; New York City Water Ecology and History

 - Jewish Studies Program